flipcoder/midimech/README.md

 pip install -r requirements.txt
 ```

-- Run app.py.
+- Run midimech.py.
 You should see a window pop up with the layout.

-- If this works, your linnstrument will show the colors of the wholetone layout and be playable in your DAW.
+- If this works, your linnstrument will show the colors of the layout and be playable in your DAW.

 - If you're using the larger (200-note) version of the LinnStrument, click "SIZE" to use the full layout (experimental).